-Northern Michigan Skiing: Former Division I collegiate Nordic coach, Eli Brown makes it his goal to amp up Traverse City's Nordic culture by spreading cross country skiing to the masses, starting with free lessons for all.
+Former Division I collegiate Nordic coach, Traverse City’s Eli Brown makes it his goal to bring Northern Michigan cross country skiing to the masses— starting with free lessons for all.

 In the 36 years since the Vasa cross-country ski race was born in Traverse City, Nordic skiing has come a long way in Northern Michigan … sort of … but also sort of not.
 The most obvious example of progress is at the Vasa trail itself, which now boasts 35 flawless kilometers maintained by an army of devoted midnight groomers.
 On busy weekends, hundreds of people make the pilgrimage to the Vasa trail, enjoying one of America’s finest XC experiences.
 More XC progress is evident nearby, where all the major ski resorts now groom dozens of kilometers of XC trail too.
 And, over the years, other XC races have also been born and gone on to create legacies of their own.